Our Construction Facility is open for guided tours!

 Overall, there are 16 building stations.
 There is the floor build station, the wall build station, the roof/ceiling building station, the plumbing and electrical stations… You get the idea.
 The point is, we want you to see for yourself the precision, the materials and the care we use in building every aspect of a home.
 We take nothing lightly; we know you don’t either.

-In-person tours of our Construction Facility are cancelled until further notice, but you can still see the quality that goes into every home we make by watching this video.
+If you can't make it to an in-person tour of our Construction Facility, you can still see the quality that goes into every home we make by watching this video.

 100 Homeway Court, Deer Creek, IL 61733